 Tosco sat down with Task & Purpose to share what drives him.

 His roots reach back to one of California's many low-income immigrant families.
 Growing up, he knew the only way he could attend a top-tier school was through a scholarship, and that knowledge drove him to perform exceptionally well.
 In 2002, Tosco was accepted to West Point.

 "My transition from academy life to active-duty service in the Army wasn't without its challenges," Tosco said.
 "My first unit was a dud; cynicism and distrust ran rampant in the ranks.
 Because I was disillusioned, I began exploring entrepreneurship during off-duty hours."

 Tosco moonlighted as a bouncer and seriously considered opening a nightclub.
 However, a second assignment to a significantly better unit, along with three deployments in short order, drew his attention back to military service.

-A rapid series of personal tragedies, to include the loss of both his parents, a close friend, and a miscarriage with his wife, compelled Tosco to reevaluate his career and transition out of the military in 2012.
+A rapid series of personal tragedies, including the loss of both parents, a close friend and a miscarriage with his wife, compelled Tosco to reevaluate his career and transition out of the military in 2012.
 The rugged adjustment, followed by a brief stint in sales, was marked by depression and stress.